 The Centers for Medicare and Medicaid Services (CMS) imposes certain requirements related to the enrollment of Medicare beneficiaries in Medicare Advantage and prescription drug plans.
 In addition, CMS strictly regulates the marketing of these plans to beneficiaries.
-CMS requirements, applicable federal and state laws must be adhered to at all times.
+CMS requirements, as well as applicable federal and state laws, must be adhered to at all times.